 This is a collection of recipes from Teresa Lapetina Greco (Big Mamma), her daughter Elizabeth Greco Noviello (Mamaw), her granddaughter Marie Noviello Casazza and her great-granddaughter-in-law...Lee Casazza.
 My cookbook is now available in a hard cover and in Kindle on Amazon.
 If you live in the USA, you can order it now from my website.
 I will personally inscribe and sign the book for you, just leave instructions. www.leecasazzacooking.com...Buon appetito!

 Traditionally, sgroppino is a refreshing aperitif that is said to have originated in Venice, Italy and is served blended, but this is another way to serve it as a dessert.
 With the abundance of lemons on the Amalfi Coast, I think it could have been invented there.
-This is so refreshing on a warm summer evening.
+This is so refreshing on a warm summer or autumn evening.

 ¼ cup chilled plain or lemon-flavored vodka

 Good-quality lemon sorbet

 Fresh mint leaves

 Pour ½ cup Prosecco into each champagne flute or Irish coffee glass.

 Equally, divide the limoncello and vodka into each flute or glass.